Orochimarufan/pacoloco/README.md

 Install [pacoloco package](https://archlinux.org/packages/community/x86_64/pacoloco/) from the official Arch repository.
 Then start its systemd service: `# systemctl start pacoloco`.

+Pacoloco also supports systemd socket activation: `# systemctl start pacoloco.socket`.
+Note that `socket_activation: auto` may need to be added to a config from previous versions.

 ### Docker

 Pacoloco can be used with docker.